 The Internet now has a wide array of sources contained within it whether this be in the form of scans from old documents, websites built up around data, or journal article repositories and e-books.
 This modular course will contain various short modules about using the internet for sources specifically on British History.

-After the success of last year’s inaugural event, the Institute of Historical Research is delighted to announce the second three-day non-residential summer school in local history.
-This year we shall take a theme of local history in London and the cities.
+The Institute of Historical Research is delighted to announce its three-day non-residential summer school in local history, back for a third time after its extremely successful first two years.
+This year we shall take a theme of Local History and Heritage.
 It will introduce you to the most up-to-date methods, sources and successful approaches to the subject through an exciting programme of lectures and workshops.

 11 Jun 2013 to 18 Jun 2013

 Researchers in the social sciences and humanities are increasingly using computers to manage, organise and analyse non-numerical data from textual sources.
 This two half-day workshop introduces historians to this rapidly growing field and will furnish participants with a good working grasp of the NVivo software package and its uses for all historical research projects.